Articles , Glossary

 Make the search field easily accessible

-As we said above, search means much, especially for the users coming to the resource with a clear understanding of what they want.
+Search means a lot, especially for users coming to the resource with a clear understanding of what they want.
 A/B testing can support the analysis of its most productive placement on the page layout.
-It can be a small search field, an icon in the header, a long horizontal field across the page as we have here on Design4Users Blog.
-The main thing is to make it noticeable and clear so that users didn’t waste their time.
+It can be a small search field, an icon in the header, a long horizontal field across the page, etc. The main thing is to make it noticeable and clear so that users don’t waste their time.

 Use different menus and interaction zones